apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 evaluatePathRestrictions
 : Optional boolean property defaults to `false`.
 : If enabled the index can evaluate [path restrictions](#path-restrictions)

+valueRegex
+: Optional string property
+: A regular expression for property value in index definition.
+If this is specified, then only those properties would be added to index whose value matches the regex defined by this property.

+queryFilterRegex
+: Optional string property
+: A regular expression for query text.
+If this property is present in an index definition, then those queries whose search text doesn't match this pattern but are still using the index will log a warning.
+  If this property is not specified, but valueRegex is specified, that property is also used for the use case specified here.

 includedPaths
 : Optional multi value property.
 Defaults to '/'.